Deck Maintenance Tips

 • How do I maintain my restored deck, fence, door, or furniture?

-A wood stain generally requires a top up coat every 12-18 months to replenish the nourishing oils and UV blockers.
-We can arrange an on-going maintenance schedule with you following the restoration process that will include a light clean followed by a recoat of the wood stain.
 In between scheduled maintenance, a mild detergent is all that is needed to remove any bird droppings or spills, and a spray with a moss and lichen inhibitor during winter can also help.
-It is important to not use harsh deck cleaning agents that may remove the oils contained in the stain.
+It is important not to use harsh deck cleaning agents that may remove the oils contained in the stain.
 Painted surfaces generally last longer than stained ones but are more susceptible to abrasion.

 Book a quote now